Docker® container endpoints

 home-directory-relative path for an alternate user, or a Windows absolute path.

-In the case of a Windows path, the /
+In the case of a Windows path, the / character is still requird at the start

 of the path.